phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 * Ammeter - this ammeter is a "non-contact" ammeter which can take readings of a current by measuring magnetic fields (without touching the circuit)
 * SeriesAmmeter - this ammeter is a CircuitElement which measures current flowing through it.
-* Circuit.js - this contains the CircuitElements and Vertices as well as logic for solving for the unknown voltages and currents given the voltages sources and resistances.
+* Circuit - this contains the CircuitElements and Vertices as well as logic for solving for the unknown voltages and currents given the voltages sources and resistances.
-* CircuitNode.js - this contains logic for dragging and connecting vertices to each other.
+* CircuitNode - this displays the Circuit and contains logic for dragging and connecting vertices to each other.
+* Resistor -  depicts the normal resistor, the high resistance resistor and the grab bag items, which are treated as resistors.

 ## General